 Get to know yourself.

 Journal and reflect on your thoughts and feelings in the moment.
 Think about your goals for the future, and let yourself dream big!
 And if you’re up for it, take action to help you achieve those goals.

 Try out a hobby you’ve always been interested in.
 Get some paint supplies, and try making some art.
 Or take a virtual dance class.
 Or sign up for some kind of lesson, like guitar, horseback riding, hula hooping – the options are endless!

 This is particularly helpful if you’re one of those people who is always on the go, or if you don’t know what to do with yourself if you aren’t being productive.
 Give yourself permission to do nothing.
 Put away your to do list and try lounging around.
+Try to enjoy being alone with nothing to do.
 See what comes up for you.

 And I have good news for all you 20-somethings who hate being alone; with practice, you get better at it.
 And as you get older, spending time with yourself just might become one of your favorite things to do.

 Do you have any tips on how to enjoy being alone?
 If so, please share below!